alukosdev/ccsp/reference/glossary.md

 The application has been approved by management.
 ==- Application Certification
 The application meets technical requirements.
+==- Attributes
+Attributes are facets of an identity.
+Attributes can be relatively static (like an organizational unit) or highly dynamic (IP address, device being used, if the user authenticated with MFA, location, etc.).
 ==- Auditability
 Auditability is collecting and making available necessary evidence related to the operation and use of the cloud.
+==- Authentication
+Authentication is the process of confirming an identity.
+When you log in to a system you present a username (the identifier) and password (an attribute we refer to as an authentication factor).

+!!!
+Authentication is often referred to as AuthN.
+!!!
+==- Authoritative Source
+An authoritative source is the root source of an identity, such as the directory server that manages employee identities.
+==- Authorization
+Authorization is the process of granting an identity access to something (.e.g. data or a function).

+!!!
+Authorization is often referred to as AuthZ.
+!!!
 ==-

 ## B